revbayes/revbayes/help/md/dnFossilizedBirthDeathSpeciation.md

 ## description
 The fossilized birth death speciation process (FBDSP) describes the diversification and sampling of extant and extinct species trees under a mixed model of asymmetric, symmetric and anagenetic speciation.
 ## details
 Fossil species are represented by a collection of fossil occurrences with uncertainty.
 Speciation, extinction and sampling rates may be time-homogeneous or piecewise time-heterogeneous.
 If time-heterogeneous rates are provided, then a vector of rate change time-points musts also be provided.
 Like `dnFBDRP`, this is the birth-death range process on its own (here over trees); pair it with a `dnFossilRecord` node clamped to the occurrences to add the probability of the fossil record, choosing `complete=TRUE` or `complete=FALSE` (first/last) there.
-Under the hood, the fossil data is augmented with oldest occurrence ages for each species, which must be sampled during MCMC using `mvResampleFBDR`.
+Under the hood, the fossil data is augmented with oldest occurrence ages for each species, which must be sampled during MCMC using `mvResampleAugmentedAges`.
 Tips represent extinction events, and therefore should be sampled during MCMC using e.g. `mvTipTimeSlideUniform`.
 ## authors
 June Walker
 ## see_also
 dnFossilizedBirthDeathRange
 dnFossilRecord
-mvResampleFBDR
+mvResampleAugmentedAges
 ## example
 lambda ~ dnExp(10)
 mu ~ dnExp(10)